A man has been sentenced to a three year prison sentence for a kidnapping three female tourists, all in their 20s.

 Gangs, who supplied and manufactured the drug, were at the heart of the issue… source

 For many years E2NZ.org has been highlighting this problem.
-We’ve seen it get worse as inequality and meth use in New Zealand increased, and funding for polices and mental health/ drug support services have plummeted.
+We’ve seen it get worse as inequality and meth use in New Zealand increased, and funding for polices and mental health/ drug support services plummeted.

 Give New Zealand a miss, go somewhere else.